CMSCure logo

 3. **Fetch & Display Content:**

-* **SwiftUI (iOS):** Use provided property wrappers like `@StateObject var myText = CureString("key", tab: "tab")` or the `"key".cure(tab: "tab")` extension.
+* **SwiftUI (iOS):** Use reactive wrappers like `@StateObject var myText = CureString("key", tab: "tab")` or the `"key".cure(tab: "tab")` extension.

 * The SDK handles caching and fetching the latest content automatically.